BY-LAWS OF THE RETIRED MEN’S ASSOCIATION OF GREENWICH

 (b) No Member shall state opinions or give commitments purporting to have the support of the RMA except the duly elected Officers or the designated Committee Chairmen when specifically authorized by the Board of Directors.

 (c) No Member shall invite any outside person or persons to appear before the RMA without prior approval of the President or the one serving in that capacity during his absence.
 The selections of program speakers shall be determined by the Program Committee working with the President.

-(a) The Nominating Council shall consist of five Members none of whom shall be an Officer.
-It shall be the duty of the most recent Past President who is still a Member, to be a member of and to chair the Council.
+(b) The Nominating Council shall consist of five Members, none of whom shall be an Officer.
+It shall be the duty of the most recent Past President who is still a Member to be a member of and to chair the Council.
 At the end of his year as Council Chairman, he will serve the following year as a member of the Council provided he is still a Member.
-Each year the Nominating Council will nominate one new Member to serve a three-year term on the Council, to be elected by the Membership.
+Each year the Nominating Council will nominate one new Member to be elected by the Membership to serve a three-year term on the Council.

 (c) The Nominating Council shall operate independently from any Officer or group within the RMA.
 It is an entity unto itself and accountable only to the Membership.